chanzuckerberg/redis-memo/README.md

 ## Related Work
 We’re aware of [Shopify/identity_cache](https://github.com/Shopify/identity_cache), a gem that provides query caching with automatic cache invalidation; however, it is affected by most of the other issues we want to address when caching queries at the application-level.
 You can learn more about the challenges with using the Rails low-level caching API or other caching technologies such as IdentityCache [here](https://github.com/chanzuckerberg/redis-memo/wiki).

-IdentityCache documented the motivation for providing separate cached query code paths in its [caveats](https://github.com/Shopify/identity_cache#caveats).
-With RedisMemo, caching is still a deliberate decision: there are models and computations that would not benefit from caching.
-When caching does make sense, RedisMemo makes caching easy and robust.
+IdentityCache is [deliberately opt-in](https://github.com/Shopify/identity_cache#caveats) for all call sites that want to use caching.
+In comparison, RedisMemo is still deliberate in that clients should specify what computation and models should be cached.
+However, when caching does make sense, RedisMemo makes caching easy and robust by automatically using the cached code paths.